severinpolo/severinpolo.github.io/_pages/home.md

 Theoretical chemist turned software engineer/computational scientist at [FAACTs](https://www.faccts.de/)

-I hold a PhD in theoretical chemistry and have studied in Munich, Zurich and Vienna.
-Throughout my education and journey in software engineering, I have contributed to open-source scientific and corporate software in various international teams, and came into contact with changing frameworks and languages.
+I hold a PhD in theoretical chemistry and have been studying in Munich, Zurich, and Vienna.
+Throughout my education and journey into software engineering, I have contributed to open-source scientific and corporate software in various international teams, where I came into contact with changing frameworks and languages.

-I love solving puzzles, learning and challenging myself while diving into new and exciting projects.
+I love solving puzzles, learning, and challenging myself while diving into new and exciting projects.